YosysHQ/yosys/README.md

 - enums are supported (including inside packages)
 	- but are currently not strongly typed

-- packed structs and unions are supported
+- structs and unions are supported
-	- arrays of packed structs/unions are currently not supported
+	- arrays of structs/unions are currently not supported
 	- structure literals are currently not supported

 - multidimensional arrays are supported